-At their October 5, 2016 meeting, the Environmental and Sustainability Board (ESB) voted on recommended changes to the following sections of Chapter 9, Article XI-Trees of the Bellaire Code of Ordinances:
+This item is to allow for a discussion of the Environmental and Sustainability Board's (ESB)recommended changes to the following sections of Chapter 9, Article XI-Trees of the Bellaire Code of Ordinances:

 - Sec.
 9-350 Definitions, M. Undesirable Trees - Sec.
 9-352 D. Tree Disposition Plan